hritikbharucha/Custom_Porechop_ABI/README.md

 Graphs are exported in graphml format, and can be visualised with programs such as Gephi.

-*The following options are specific to the drop-cut algorithm used to asjust sequences length after the (greedy) assembly step.
+*The following options are specific to the drop-cut algorithm used to adjust sequences length after the (greedy) assembly step.
 Only experienced users shoud try to adjust these settings.*

 ```bash